nkarasovd/Neural_Arithmetic_Logic_Units/README.md

 #### Results

-* Most of the non-linear activation functions used do not cope with extrapolations, except PReLU, which can learn to be highly linear and shows the best results.
+* Most of the non-linear activation functions used do not cope with extrapolations.

 <p align="center">
  <img src="./src/images/paper/experiment_01.png" alt="Drawing", width=50%>